Volunteering with Vision Aid Overseas

 We will make sure we place you on a programme suitable to your experience.

 What will I do?

 The main focus of our projects is helping local eye care providers to boost their skills by providing short courses on optometry or optics or mentoring eye care workers in clinical practice.
 There are also opportunities to establish Vision Centres by installing or maintaining equipment and to work alongside local clinicians working on outreach programmes as mentors and supervisors.

 Vision Aid Overseas' international programme focuses on developing long-term services in our partner countries.
 We don't undertake volunteer programmes which are only focused on establishing short-term eye camps and dispensing spectacles.

 How to get involved?

-To be eligible work as a Professional Volunteer with Vision Aid Overseas you must:
+To be eligible to work as a Professional Volunteer with Vision Aid Overseas you must:

 1. Become a member of the charity - this costs £36 per year or £3 per month: